Braj Kumar Nehru: Personal life

-Braj Kumar Nehru was born in Allahabad, Uttar Pradesh, India and was son of Brijlal Nehru and Rameshwari Nehru.
+Braj Kumar was born to Brijlal Nehru and Rameshwari Nehru in Allahabad, then United Provinces of Agra and Oudh on 4 September 1909.
 He was educated at the Allahabad University (India), the London School of Economics and at Oxford University.
 He was awarded the Doctor of Literature degree by the University of Punjab, for his distinguished services in various fields.
 His grandfather, Pandit Nandlal Nehru, was the elder brother of Pandit Motilal Nehru.
 He was the cousin to the erstwhile Prime Minister of India, Indira Gandhi (née Nehru).
 In 1935, Nehru married Magdolna Friedman (5 December 1908, Budapest, Austria-Hungary - 25 April 2017, Kasauli, Himachal Pradesh, India), a fellow student in the UK who was of a Hungarian Jewish background.
 The ill-treatment of the Jewish community in Europe prompted her father to change her name to Magdolna Forbath.
 Her nickname was Fori.
 After marriage, she changed her name to Shobha Nehru.